Ishika0310/python-project01/README.md

 This strategy helps the computer maintain control of the game

 Input validation ensures only valid moves (1–4 sticks) are allowed

+# 🎮 Tic Tac Toe Game (Python Tkinter)

+A simple two-player Tic Tac Toe GUI application built using Python and Tkinter.
+This project demonstrates basic GUI programming, event handling, and game logic in Python.

+📌 Features

+🧑‍🤝‍🧑 Two-player mode (Player X vs Player O)

+✍️ Player name input

+🖥️ Interactive GUI using Tkinter

+🏆 Automatic winner detection

+🤝 Tie (draw) detection

+🚫 Prevents overwriting already clicked buttons

+🎨 Simple and colorful interface

+🛠️ Technologies Used

+Python 3

+Tkinter (Standard Python GUI library)

+No external libraries are required.

+🚀 How to Run the Project

+1️⃣ Prerequisites

+Make sure Python is installed:

+    python --version

+2️⃣ Clone or Download the Repository git clone <repository-url>
+cd tic-tac-toe-tkinter

+3️⃣ Run the Program
+python Tic_Tac_Toe.py

+🎮 How to Play

+1- Enter Player 1 and Player 2 names.

+2- Player 1 starts with X, Player 2 plays O.

+3- Click on any empty cell to make a move.

+4- The game automatically:

+   - Declares the winner 🏆

+   - Detects a tie 🤝

+   - Disables buttons after game ends

+🧠 Game Logic Overview

+- Uses a 9-button grid to represent the board.

+- Tracks turns using a boolean flag.

+- Checks all possible winning combinations:

+   - Rows

+   - Columns

+   - Diagonals

+- Displays result using tkinter.messagebox.